 - LCD screen, single button operation, multi-coated optics

 - Distant Target and First Target Priority Mode options

 - 18mm ocular lens for faster readings

 - BDC reticles and Spot On Ballistic Match Technology for precise and consistent performance

 - ID (Incline/Decline) Technology

 The aim of it is, the Nikon Prostaff 3i is your ultimate rangefinder with tons of features packed into an itty-bitty unit.
 For everything it sports, it’s well priced.
 However, a better bonus would’ve been if it was fully waterproof.
 Withstanding harsh conditions is a must in a productive hunt.
-But, despite the lack of waterproofing, we still liked this device enough to give it a spot on our list of the best target shooting rangefinders, which you can see in full here.
+But, despite the lack of waterproofing, we still liked this device enough to give it a spot on our list of the best target shooting rangefinders, which is worth taking a look at.

 However, one such Nikon can that out-dirt any 4X4 pickup is the Nikon Team Realtree 1200.
 It even has a finish that’ll match your hunting outfit!
 It might not have all the bells and whistles that the Prostaff brags about, but it’ll stay by your side through the thick and thin of it all – fog or rain, bring it on!

 But, Leupold knows better than to pick and choose what units get this extra perk.
 They’ve made the choice simple with outfitting all their rangefinders with waterproofness.
-The Leupold RX-1200i TBR with DNA (featured here) is the epitome of rugged and tough when out on the hunt.
+The Leupold RX-1600i TBR/W with DNA is the epitome of rugged and tough when out on the hunt.